Do you ever feel like you can only learn things the hard way?

-No matter what you and your spouse decided on doing now, odds are a few months of practice could change things a bit.
-Maybe you tried joint accounts but you were always butting heads on who did what.
+No matter what you and your spouse decide on doing now, odds are a few months of practice that could change things a bit.
+Maybe you tried joint accounts, but you were always butting heads on who did what.

 After you have a plan to get started with now, set a calendar date and reminder in exactly three months to go over your plan.
-And another for three months after that and so on.
+And another for three months after that, and so on.

 Talk about how each of you felt while following the plan – were there things that started to bother you over time?
 Things you could improve upon?
 You could even talk about what you’ve learned from each other and hope to maintain as you go.

-Bonus – now that you’re married and have a budgeting partner you also have an accountability partner!
-Hold each other to your goals to make sure that you’re not choosing short term happiness over long term gains.
+Bonus – Now that you’re married and have a budgeting partner, you also have an accountability partner!
+Hold each other to your goals to make sure that you’re not choosing short-term happiness over long-term gains.